Consent in the case of sexual relations, consists of voluntarily giving – or not giving – consent.

-- Despite what the law says, it’s always up to you to know if you’re ready to have sex.
+- Despite what the law says, it’s always up to you to know if you’re want to have sex.

 Are you hesitating?
-Listen to your inner voice … trust it!
+Listen to your inner voice and trust yourself!

 In case of serious problems or urgent need related to your health and safety, dial 9-1-1